-The proposed development consists of updated bollards, signage and road markings to direct vehicular traffic flow.
-As such, impacts to air quality are not expected to increase from the baseline.
-As indicated by the draft Dublin City Centre Transport Plan, there will be an overall reduction in traffic in the surrounding area as a result of the proposed development.
-As such, air pollution levels will not increase or exceed environmental standards as a result of the operation phase of the proposed development.
+Given the nature, and scale of the proposed measures, impacts to air quality are not expected to increase from the baseline.
+As indicated by the draft Dublin City Centre Transport Plan, there will be an overall reduction in traffic in the surrounding area as a result of the proposed measures.
+As such, air pollution levels will not increase or exceed environmental standards as a result of the operation phase of the proposed measures.